 Furthermore, to comply with insider trading and market manipulation regulations, bpost has adopted a Dealing and Disclosure Code.
 This Code is amended from time to time to be in line with the most recent market abuse laws and regulations.
 The Dealing and Disclosure Code aims to create awareness around possible improper conduct by employees, senior employees, and persons discharging managerial responsibilities (being members of the Board of Directors and of the Group Executive Committee) and their associated persons.
-The Dealing and Disclosure Code contains strict rules on confidentiality, non-use of "price sensitive" information, and dealing restrictions.
-The rules of this Code have been widely communicated within the Group and the Code is available to all employees, senior employees and persons discharging managerial responsibilities.
+The Dealing and Disclosure Code have been widely communicated within the Group and the Code is available to all employees, senior employees and persons discharging managerial responsibilities responsibilities.
 In conformity with the Market Abuse Regulation of April 16, 2014, persons discharging managerial responsibilities at bpost have been informed of their obligations in relation to insider trading under the Market Abuse Regulation.